SuadeLabs/fire/documentation/first_payment_date.md

 ---

 # first_payment_date
-The **first_payment_date** is the first time interest on the account or loan was paid.
+The **first_payment_date** is the first time interest on the account or loan is paid.
 It is in date-time format in accordance with the ISO 8601 standard (YYYY-MM-DDTHH:MM:SSZ).

 See also:
 [**prev_payment_date**][ppd]